aniyant/DL_DVC_template/README.md

-### DeepCNNClassifier
+### DeepLearning Project Template
-This is deep learning project where CNN model is build to classify images.
+This is a Deep learning project template.
+Anyone can use this template to setup project structure quickly, logger and common utilities functions are already added in it.